 Note that while UBC’s English Language Institute offers an Intensive English Program designed to prepare students for graduate study in English, the Faculty still requires students who complete the program or others like it to demonstrate proficiency through one of the approved English language proficiency examinations.

-Please arrange to have a hard copy original of your test scores forwarded by the testing centre to Joanne Chung, Graduate Program Advisor at the Peter A. Allard School of Law.
+Please arrange to have a hard copy original of your test scores forwarded by the testing centre to Joanne Chung, Graduate Program Advisor at Allard Hall.

 4) Dissertation Proposal

-PhD degrees in the Allard School of Law at UBC are dissertation-based degrees involving original research.
-Dissertation (PhD) proposals form an important part of the admissions process and help to guide the assignment of supervisors and supervisory committees and are a mandtory part of the application.
+PhD degrees are dissertation-based degrees involving original research.
+Dissertation (PhD) proposals form an important part of the admissions process and help to guide the assignment of supervisors and supervisory committees and are a mandatory part of the application.
 A proposal should outline a research project that could reasonably lead to a dissertation that makes an original scholarly contribution in the chosen field of legal study.
 The PhD dissertation proposal approximately 10 pages (2,500 words), excluding bibliography.
 Clarity of expression is important.
 Please upload your thesis proposal under "Experience and Interests".

 - an explanation of the problem you seek to address and of your working hypothesis